MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 | **Southeast Asia** | southeastasia |
 | **Australia Central** | australiacentral |
 | **Australia Central 2** | australiacentral2 |

+More specifically you can also query what regions support specific Azure Linux Virtual Machine types.

+**TODO**

 #### Initialize the variables